Stuart Vyse: Superstition and critical thinking

-Vyse is frequently sought after by the American news media to explain why people believe in superstitions and how people make financial decisions.

 Vyse believes superstitions come from a need to have some measure of control over events people hope will happen, or seek to avoid.
 This behavior is reinforced by the tendency of the human brain to detect patterns in events, even when they're completely due to chance.
 That motivates people to attribute a favorable outcome to a good-luck charm, for instance.
 Finding a way to control the outcome of an uncertain situation brings some comfort.
 While this behavior may help reduce anxiety, it may also cause people to gamble excessively, to base decisions on unreliable techniques such as fortune-telling or to endanger their health, for example by using homeopathy rather than actual medication.

-Vyse suspects superstition may be on the rise, due to a large amount of false information circulating on the internet and insufficient critical thinking skills: "There's a willingness to accept almost anything, which is unfortunate, and promotes superstition".
-As a skeptic, he has been advocating for public policies based on science and has been critical of populist heads of state such as Donald Trump and Jair Bolsonaro.
+Vyse suspects superstition may be on the rise, due to a large amount of false information circulating on the internet and insufficient critical thinking skills.
+According to Vyse, "There's a willingness to accept almost anything, which is unfortunate, and promotes superstition."
+As a skeptic, he has advocated for public policies based on science and has been critical of populist heads of state, such as Donald Trump and Jair Bolsonaro.

 He used to teach a college-level seminar on critical thinking, logical fallacies and debate argumentation.
 He has been critical of medical treatments and techniques based on pseudoscience, such as facilitated communication.

 Remarking that superstitions are often passed on from parents to their children, Vyse stated that his family, who were Protestant, did not indulge in superstition when he was growing up and he was never superstitious himself.